DEPARTMENT OF HISTORY

 The Body in History, a special issue of the historical quarterly Zmanim 78 (Spring 2002), in Hebrew.

 Articles and Chapters

-"Fixing Liberalism: Responding to A Theory of Liberal Property by Hanoch Dagan," Tel-Aviv University Law Review, 2021.
+"Fixing Liberalism: Responding to A Theory of Liberal Property by Hanoch Dagan," Tel-Aviv University Law Review, 2021, in Hebrew.

-"Human Capital," Introduction to the Hebrew edition of Karl Polanyi, The Great Transformation: The Political and Economic Origins of our Time, Van Leer Institute, Jerusalem, 2021.
+"Human Capital," Introduction to the Hebrew edition of Karl Polanyi, The Great Transformation: The Political and Economic Origins of our Time, Van Leer Institute, Jerusalem, 2021, in Hebrew.

 “The Political Geometry of Statistical Tables,” Journal of the Early Republic, vol. 38 (Fall 2018).